FreeTrav/psPILOT/psPILOT.md

 Accept input into "accept buffer".
 If a `«variable-name»` is supplied, the input is copied into the variable.
 If not (an "anonymous accept"), the input can only be used (implicitly) by `M:` statements.

 Some implementations of PILOT permit multiple `«variable-name»`s to be supplied, with varying rules on how to parse the input to assign the values to variables. psPILOT only supports "anonymous accepts" or a single variable in an `A:` statement.

+The `H` modifier for the `A:` statement is ignored; accepts are always terminated with a newline that is echoed to the display.

 #### C: Compute